 Spotlight on personal tax deductions and credits

 A good way to save tax is by understanding the deductions and credits that are available to you.
-In order to enhance the benefit of tax deductions and credits, consider these tips and reminders while you’re preparing your tax return.
+To enhance the benefit of tax deductions and credits, consider these tips and reminders while you’re preparing your tax return.

-Family-related and other special tax credits: Claim all credits that apply, including the public transit credit (for eligible transit use from January to the end of June 2017), adoption expense credit, tuition credit (including transfers from a child), credit for the costs of exams or accreditation as a professional, volunteer firefighting or search-and-rescue credits, Canada caregiver amount, homebuyers’ amount, and the home accessibility credit.
+Family-related and other special tax credits: Claim all credits that apply, including the adoption expense credit, tuition credit (including transfers from a child), credit for the costs of exams or accreditation as a professional, volunteer firefighting or search-and-rescue credits, Canada caregiver amount, homebuyers’ amount, and the home accessibility credit.

 Did you know?